The Crucifix of Torreciudad and St. Josemaria Escriva

 “In his last years, he commissioned the Roman sculptor Sciancalepore to represent Christ on the cross, but still alive, and as he was just before his death: he wanted his eyes to be open, and looking toward those who were praying at his feet.
 He ordered two copies of this sculpture, one for a shrine being built at Cavabianca, the seat of the Roman College of the Holy Cross, and the other for a chapel at Torreciudad.
 I think this gives an insight into St. Josemaria’s spirit: he wanted people to contemplate the crucified Christ in that moment, just before his death, when he looks at each one of us and says, ‘I am suffering all of this for you.’
 In other words, he was exhorting us to think about divine justice, to look at the Lord as he says to us sinners, ‘This is for you—my sufferings are for you; if you don’t correct yourself, you will remain separated from God always, in hell’; but at the same time he was encouraging us to consider God’s love, as he looks at us and pleads, All these sufferings are for you—you must help me to redeem; do not offend me anymore’ (Immersed in God, p.
 125).”

-Visit the St. Josemaria Institute’s online shop for the new prayer cards for the Jubilee Year of Mercy with the Prayer of Abandonment to God’s Providence that features the image of the Crucifix of Torreciudad.
-The Prayer of Abandonment to God’s Providence is taken from St. Josemaria’s meditations on the Stations of the Cross (The Way of the Cross, 7th Station, no. 3).
+Visit our online shop for the prayer card featuring the image of the Crucifix of Torreciudad and the Prayer of Abandonment to God’s Providence, taken from St. Josemaria’s meditations on the Stations of the Cross (The Way of the Cross, 7th Station, no. 3).